skerkour/kerkour.com/content/blog/bloom-whats-next.md

 https://www.atlassian.com/agile/scrum/sprints
-and will release every Sunday mornings.
+and will release every Sunday mornings, t oallow sunday afternoon to catch bugs and eventually rollback, and to plan next week sprints.